Cray-HPE/docs-sat/docs/install.md

   being installed.
 - 'manager' and 'master' are used interchangeably in the steps below.
 - If upgrading SAT, the existing configuration will likely include other Cray EX product entries.
 Update the SAT entry as described in this procedure.
-The *HPE Cray EX System Software Getting Started Guide* provides guidance on how and when to update the entries for the other products.
+The [*HPE Cray EX System Software Getting Started Guide (S-8000)*](https://www.hpe.com/support/ex-S-8000) provides guidance on how and when to update the entries for the other products.

 ### Pre-NCN-Personalization Procedure